-The Noise Element of the Fresno General Plan establishes a land use compatibility criterion of 60 dB DNL as being "desirable" for exterior noise levels in outdoor areas of noise-sensitive land uses.
-However, the General Plan accepts 65 dB DNL as being in the "normally acceptable" range for noise due to the number of transportation sources located in proximity to urban residential areas.
+The Noise Element of the Fresno General Plan establishes a land use compatibility criterion of 60dB DNL as being "desirable" for exterior noise levels in outdoor areas of noise-sensitive land uses.
+However, the General Plan accepts 65dB DNL as being in the "normally acceptable" range for noise due to the number of transportation sources located in proximity to urban residential areas.
 The intent of the exterior noise level requirement is to provide an acceptable noise environment for outdoor activities and recreation.
 Furthermore, the Noise Element also requires that interior noise levels attributable to exterior noise sources not exceed 45 dB DNL.
-The intent of the interior noise level standard is to provide an acceptable noise environment for indoor communication and sleep.
+The intent of the interior noise level standard is to provide an acceptable noise environment for outdoor activities and noise level standard is to provide an acceptable noise environment for othe interior noise level standard is to provide an acceptable noise environment for othe interior noise level standard is to provide an acceptable noise environment for indoor communication and sleep.